synergy-design-system/synergy-design-system/CONTRIBUTING.md

 ## Release changes in framework wrapper packages

-Framework wrappers (e.g., for Angular) are automatically released when there are changes in the components package, managed by Semantic Release.
-While most files in the framework packages are auto-generated during the `components` package build, there are cases where manual modifications are necessary (e.g., updating `angular/README.md` or `react/package.json`).
+Framework wrappers (e.g., for Angular, Vue and React) are automatically released when there are changes in the components package, managed by Semantic Release.
+Changes to framework wrappers will also automatically create a release for the components package.

-The `createChecksums` script is vital in these scenarios.
-It performs a dry run of an npm publish and updates `components/package.json` with the checksums of the framework packages' tarballs.
-This process ensures that even manual changes in the framework packages are reflected in the components package without requiring manual intervention.

-### Example Workflow

-1. Modify `{framework-name}/package.json` or other files that get published on npm but are not automatically managed by `components`.
-2. Run `cd packages/components && pnpm create-checksums` or `(cd packages/components &&) pnpm build`.
-3. The script updates `components/package.json` with the new npm tarball's checksums.
-4. Commit these changes along with your original modifications, following our structured commit message format.
-5. Semantic Release will then automatically handle the release process based on these changes.

-### Automatic Checksum Verification and Update

-The CI pipelines create and verify the wrapper project checksums.
-This check is automatically triggered after each commit.
-If discrepancies are found, the check fails and also the pipeline.
-This process helps to maintain the integrity and consistency of our release workflow, ensuring that manual changes are correctly accounted for in each release.

 ## Issue tracking